openartcoded/doc/src/installation/common-local.md

 - Send an email with an attachment (pdf or image) to `fee@somehost.com` => after a few seconds you should see a notification coming in on `https://backoffice.somehost.org`

 - Create a new reminder task.
-Choose "Send Mail" .
-Once the task is triggered, go back to `https://mail.somehost.org` and login. you should see an email with the reminder.
+Choose "Send Mail".
+Once the task is triggered, go back to `https://mail.somehost.org` and login, you should see an email with the reminder.